RyGuy994/MATER/README.md

 Welcome to MATER, short for Maintenance, Asset, Tracking, Equipment, Registry.
 This project is a personal endeavor by a coding newbie, designed to provide a self-hosted solution for tracking various assets such as hardware, computers, software, cars, or any item that requires maintenance or service.

+## Disclaimer
+  🚧 USE AT YOUR OWN RISK.
+CURRENTLY IN ALPHA.
+MAKE SURE YOU KEEP A BACKUP OF ALL DATA ELSE WHERE

 ## Project Goals

 The current primary goals for the MATER project include: